sergio-guzman-xk/Network-EAN-OSIgame-1/README.md

 This project represents the game that was requested by the EAN university.

 ## Installation
-You must have Python 3 instlal.
-If you don't then you can download python 3.8.1 at https://www.python.org/downloads/
+You must have Python 3 installed.
+If you don't, then you can download python 3.8.1 at https://www.python.org/downloads/

 Then just download the app.py and doubleclick on it.

 Enjoy!!!

 ## Deliverables
-This will ask the user some questions about OSI and provide feedback on it.
-Have in mind that, your score will be based on the number of questions you chose to answer.
+This will ask the user some questions about OSI and return some feedback on it.
+Have in mind that your score will be based on the number of questions you chose to answer.
 So if you chose to answer 5 questions but quit the app when you have only answered 2 of them the program will grade you based on the 5 questions you selected at the beginning.

+## Usage

+Since this is an OSI game, your answers should be like:

+Layer 1

+or

+Layer 2

+So it is the layer then a space and then the layer number.
+If you answer using a different format then the answer will be marked as incorrect.
+You can use both lower and capital cases.

 ## Example